fleximeter/audio_generator/README.md

 `predictor.py` - Contains functionality for making predictions based on a sequence of audio frames and a given model.

 `train.py` - Contains functionality for training models.

+## Other notes
+The `caudiopython` modules are included in this repo because of compatibility issues with building Cython packages on the Argon HPC system at the University of Iowa.